Xpirix/demo-user-location/README.md

 # Demo for users location web application
 This application uses Django 4.2 as a Framework.

+Docker is required to start the application.
+Get docker here: https://docs.docker.com/get-docker/.
+For GNU/Linux OS based, docker engine is prefered.

-It has been dockerized to facilitate its startup.
+It has been dockerized to facilitate its startup and to be a standalone app.
 There are two docker services running which are `web` for Django and `db` for the PostGIS database.

 ## Quick start